 The UN’s International Day of Family Remittances (IDFR) celebrates the 200 million people who send money to friends, family and loved ones in their home country.
 Started in 2015, IDFR takes place every June 16th.

 International remittances are a crucial lifeline for more than a billion people around the world.
-In 2019, they overtook foreign direct investment as the largest source of capital flowing into developing countries.
-They account for 10% of the GDP of the Philippines, and 7% of the GDP of Nigeria.
+In 2020, they overtook combined foreign direct investments and overseas development aid as the largest source of capital flowing into developing countries.
+Remittances account for 10% of the GDP of both the Philippines and Pakistan and 7% of the GDP of Nigeria.

 How is the coronavirus pandemic affecting family remittances?